nnnsss999/llmattacks/README.md

   `linguistic-manipulation/`, `multimodal/`, `optimization/`,
   `prompt-dialogue/`, `rag/`, `social-engineering/`, `supply-chain/`, `token-level/` and `training-alignment/`.
-- `original/` – the original PDF and Markdown source for the catalog.
+- `original/` – the original PDF and Markdown source for the catalog, including `Comprehensive Catalog of LLM Jailbreaking and Attack Techniques.md` and the matching `.pdf`.
 - `pdfs/` – a local cache of PDFs; see `pdfs/README.md` for details.
   Cached filenames use a SHA‑256 hash of the source URL.
 - `extractions1/` – outputs from `extract_urls.py` for future catalog entries.